SUPPLIER QUALITY REQUIREMENTS – (PURCHASE ORDER NOTES)

 Conformal Coating.
 The SELLER and/or their sub-tier suppliers shall conform to this special process requirement which must be approved by the BUYER. “(X)” refers to specific approved processors.
 Please refer to Appendix A of this document for a list of the BUYER’S approved special processors.

 *The cleanliness of the PCBA is of extreme importance.
+Surfaces shall be properly prepared and cleaned to defined and proven process methods to ensure adequate adhesion to the designated surfaces.
 The surface shall be free of moisture, dirt, wax, grease, flux residues and other contaminants prior to coating.
-After coating the PCB assemblies shall be inspected per IPC-A-610, Class III.
+Conformal Coating workmanship and inspection shall meet J-STD-001 Class 3 requirements.

 J1: MERCURY FREE